Guazzihub/Slack-Support-App/README.md

 node index.js
 ```

-Invite the aoo to a Slack channel and mention it to trigger the app:
+Invite the app to a Slack channel and mention it to trigger the app:

 ```bash
 @your-app-name